-As for ride and handling, the XTS bridges the gulf between the old DTS and the crisper Caddys with a new suspension that features standard Magnetic Ride Control, an adaptive set of shocks that use a magnetically charged fluid that changes shock rigidity according to road conditions.
-Performance struts and Brembo brakes are also be included.
+As for ride and handling, the XTS bridges the gulf between the old DTS and the crisper Caddys with a new suspension that features standard Magnetic Ride Control, a set of adaptive shocks that use a magnetically charged fluid that changes shock response according to road conditions.
+Performance struts and Brembo brakes are included on some versions.

-Cadillac says the XTS' interior space matches many full-size sedans, though its dimensions are be more comparable to some mid-size four-doors.
-In the rear seat, for example, the XTS has 40 inches of leg room--less than today's VW Passat but more than a short-wheelbase Jaguar XJ.
-The XTS' trunk is large, at 18 cubic feet, though it's down a few cubes on the storage bin on the Ford Taurus, which checks in at 20 cubic feet.
+Overall interior space of the XTS matches many full-size sedans, though in certain dimensions it's more comparable to some mid-size four-doors.
+In the rear seat, for example, the XTS has 40 inches of leg room—less than today's VW Passat but more than a short-wheelbase Jaguar XJ.
+The XTS's trunk is large, at 18 cubic feet, though it's down a few cubes from the Ford Taurus, which checks in at 20 cubic feet.

 The XTS has some of GM's most advanced infotainment technology built into its cabin.
-It was the first Cadillac to offer CUE, which uses a fully capacitive touchscreen with proximity sensing and multi-touch gestures like those used with smartphones and tablets to control secondary functions.
-Though CUE has received some criticism for its complexity, Cadillac is already planning a range of updates to improve the experience.
+It was the first Cadillac to offer CUE, which uses a haptic touchscreen with proximity sensing and multi-touch gestures like those used with smartphones and tablets to control secondary functions.
+CUE has received some criticism for its complexity, and Cadillac has released a few updates to make it more user-friendly.

 Along with the in-cabin electronics, Cadillac introduced new short- and long-range radar systems with the XTS.
 These systems are used for adaptive cruise control, front and rear sensing for automatic braking, and rear cross-traffic alert.
 The XTS also features a driver alert system that vibrates the seat in the direction of an object behind them.
 Perhaps the most useful example would be backing out of a parking spot with crossing traffic.
 The XTS also features 10 standard airbags.